-To start, we can describe Point Lobos (the lobos are the sea wolves or the sea lions that call the area home) as a thin peninsula that shapes the southern boundary of the Carmel Bay.
-The peninsula coastline is covered by rocks of all sizes and shapes.
+We can describe Point Lobos (Lobos refer to the sea wolves or sea lions that call the area home) as a thin peninsula that forms the southern boundary of the Carmel Bay.
+The peninsula contains headlands, coves, rolling meadows, rock islands, beaches, and caves.

 Many visitors to Point Lobos don’t realize that some of the most beautiful landscapes within the Reserve are found underwater.
 While the Reserve hosts 550 fully protected land acres, its protected underwater area is over eighteen times that size, at 9,907 acres.

 In this area, sea otters, sea lions, and harbor seals find shelter along the shore, and over 300 species of birds can be found benefiting from the abundance of protected food and habitat.
 The Point Lobos State Marine Conservation Area extends three miles offshore and provides shelter for many species of fish living in the kelp forests, sandy bottoms, and deep canyons.
 Cabezon, vermillion rockfish, and blue rockfish hide among the kelp, while mola mola may be found basking on the surface offshore.

 Entrance and Parking